sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/0600 - custom-computation.md

 }
 ```

 Most commonly used with the JsonLogic `var`  operation to test that an output value isn't null.
-The  `var` operation retrieves extracted field values using field `id` keys. <br/>
+The  `var` operation retrieves extracted field values using field `id` keys.

 ### Match

+Returns a boolean to indicate if the specified regular expression matches.

 ```json
 {